Puqiyuan/apue/README.md

 from the author's book, but I rewrite and test it for learning and understanding aims.
 The exercise folder do by myself.

+In each chapter directory, there are two directories existing in any chapter directory, one is example_programs, it is for put the example programs for testing and rewriting.
+The other directory is exercise, for containing exercise problems at the end of each chapter.